CForth for STM32G431, STM32G441 and STM32F042

 Instead no SPI, motor and PWM code implemented.

-Can operate USB and the serial I/O as conventional RS-232 or as MIDI interface.
+USB and USART can operate as terminal or as RS-232 or MIDI interface.

 By jumper, this board can be started as a USB-to USART RS232 interface or into a USB-to conventional USART MIDI interface.
 Details see CForth Operating Manual p.14.